JuanPabloDiaz/food-RapidAPI/README.md

 ## Food API

 The best food API for your app, website or recipe using Edamam Food and Grocery Database.

+## Environment Variables :rocket: Pre-Configured in Gitpod

+This project's environment variables are already configured within the Gitpod workspace.
+You can start developing immediately.

+**Note:** You do not need to manually set these variables when using Gitpod.
+They are automatically loaded when the workspace starts.

 <!-- BUILD WITH -->